Roncesvalles Village: The Place You Can Do It All

 Share This Post:

 Roncesvalles Village – Affectionally known by locals as “Roncy.”
 This established and vibrant neighbourhood has been for years and continues to be, one of the most desirable places to live in Toronto, especially for those who want a combination of family, community, amenities and a little bit of a funky vibe.
-Originally a predominantly polish area, now transformed into a mixture of cultures and home styles, offering everything for everyone.
+Originally a predominantly Polish area, now transformed into a mixture of cultures and home styles, offering everything for everyone.
 A bustling community brimming with young families, so expect to be sharing the sidewalks with a ton of strollers!

 One of our favourite things about Roncy is the location, perfectly located between the lake and High Park, minutes to loads of green space and outdoor activities.
-The main shopping strip of Roncesvalles Ave has everything you need to shop local and not feel the need to ever visit a big box store again!
+The main shopping strip of Roncesvalles Avenue has everything you need to shop local and not feel the need to ever visit a big box store again!
 From old school butchers to coffee shops, toy stores, fruit markets, great restaurants and more – this strip has it all.

 Check out some of our favourite spots below!